 Additional Booking Notes

 For home concerts, a tuned piano is generally provided by the host.
 However, if you do not have a piano, Connor can bring a digital piano (Yamaha P-105).
 If you do need the digital piano, there will need to be an outlet available very close to where you want the instrument situated.
-A small table for CDs would also be ideal, but not absolutely necessary.
+A small table for CDs would also be ideal, but not necessary.

 For larger venues and full concerts, Connor will provide a detailed technical rider to help with your logistical planning.
 If you would like to see a copy of his standard technical rider, feel free to request one!